-I conduct research on several aspects of experimental plant eco-physiology under controlled laboratory conditions as well as in the field.
-I work with submerged aquatic plants in freshwater systems as well as seagrasses and macroalgae inhabiting seawater or brackish waters.
-More recently, I have expanded my research interests to also include flood tolerance of terrestrial wetland plants or even dryland plants.
+I conduct research on various aspects of experimental plant eco-physiology, both under controlled laboratory conditions and in the field.
+My work includes submerged aquatic plants in freshwater systems, as well as seagrasses and macroalgae in seawater or brackish environments.
+Recently, I have expanded my research interests to include the flood tolerance of terrestrial wetland plants and even dryland species.

-Much of my research is carried out in collaboration with international colleagues in Europe, Australia or Japan - see collaborations for more details on some of the exciting ongoing projects.
+Much of my research is conducted in collaboration with international colleagues from Europe, Australia, and Japan - see collaborations for more details on some of the exciting ongoing projects.

 We currently have 12 MM DKK to work on "Climate-smart African rice" and 3 MM DKK to work on "Inducible barriers to radial O2 loss in plant roots".